mark-sed/ebe/readme.md

 #### Options choice explanation
 What the used options mean:
 * `-x` - signifies that we want to compile and interpret in one run,
-* `-in example.in` - signifies that `example.in` will is the expected input pattern,
+* `-in example.in` - signifies that `example.in` is the expected input pattern,
-* `-out example.out` - signifies that `example.out` will be the expected output after applying edits to `example.in`,
+* `-out example.out` - signifies that `example.out` is be the expected output after applying edits to `example.in`,
 * `-o .` - signifies that edited output will be saved in this directory.
 In this case, where there are multiple input files (`hellos.txt` and `goodbyes.txt`) `-o` needs to be a folder, if the input was only one file, then the `-o` should be output file name.
 If `-o` was not used, then the output will be printed to the terminal, which is more useful for single input file.

 #### What it should look like
 ![screenshot](https://i.imgur.com/dNaJSvg.png)